sdurandeu/passport-mercadolibre/README.md

 - email
 - accessToken

-But you can get more information (a lot more!) accessing the raw user profile as provided by mercadolibre:
+But you can get more information (a lot more!) accessing the raw user profile as provided by MercadoLibre:
 - \_raw  _--> raw server response_
 - \_json _--> JSON object with server response_